vert-x/vert-x.github.io/docs_md/manual.md

 ## What is Vert.x?

-**Vert.x is the ideal platform for the next generation of asynchronous, effortlessly scalable, concurrent applications.**

-Vert.x is an event-driven application platform that runs on the JVM.
+Vert.x is a polyglot, non-blocking, event-driven application platform that runs on the JVM.

 Some of the key highlights include:

 * Polyglot.
-Write your application components in JavaScript, Ruby, Groovy, Java or Python.
-It's up to you.
-Or mix and match several programming languages in a single application.
+You can write your application components in JavaScript, Ruby, Groovy, Java or Python, and you can mix and match several programming languages in a single application.

-* Super simple concurrency model.
-Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.
+* Simple *actor-like* concurrency model.
+Vert.x allows you to write all your code as single threaded, freeing you from many of the pitfalls of multi-threaded programming.
 (No more `synchronized`, `volatile` or explicit locking).

 * Vert.x takes advantage of the JVM and scales seamlessly over available cores without having to manually fork multiple servers and handle inter process communication between them.

-* Vert.x has a simple, asynchronous programming model for writing truly scalable non-blocking applications.
+* Vert.x has a simple, asynchronous programming model for writing scalable non-blocking applications that can scale to 10s, 100s or even millions of concurrent connections using a minimal number of operating system threads.

-* Vert.x includes a distributed event bus that spans the client and server side so your applications components can communicate incredibly easily.
+* Vert.x includes a distributed event bus that spans the client and server side so your applications components can communicate easily.
 The event bus even penetrates into in-browser JavaScript allowing you to create effortless so-called *real-time* web applications.

 * Vert.x provides real power and simplicity, without being simplistic.
-No more sprawling xml configuration files.
+Configuration and boiler-plate is kept to a minimum.

-* Vert.x includes a module system and public module registry, so you can easily re-use and share Vert.x modules with others.
+* Vert.x includes a powerful module system and public module registry, so you can easily re-use and share Vert.x modules with others.

-*Future applications will largely be running on mobile and embedded devices.
-These demand a platform that can scale with 10s, 100s or even millions of concurrent connections, and allow developers to write scalable, performant applications for them incredibly easily, in whatever language they prefer.*
+* Vert.x can be embedded in your existing Java applications.

 ## Concepts in Vert.x